 Early in the morning on Saturday, February 19, 2005 a fire destroyed the Paramount Theatre.
 When it burned, citizens lined the streets and watched in disbelief.
 The loss of the theatre was personal to many members of the community.

 After some time of deliberation and fears that the theatre would not be rebuilt, construction started from the ground up thanks to the efforts of Mr. David Weil with the Paramount Theatre Foundation, the City of Goldsboro, and numerous citizens of Wayne County.

 The newly rebuilt Paramount Theatre officially reopened on February 15th, 2008.
 Dunn & Dalton served as architects and T.A.
 Loving Company was the general contractor.
 The new theatre had a construction time of just 14 months.

 With the newly constructed theatre, the Paramount Performing Arts Series was also born.
-Now in its ninth year, the series brings professional artists from around the globe directly to Historic Downtown Goldsboro.
+Now in its eleventh year, the series brings professional artists from around the globe directly to Historic Downtown Goldsboro.
 The 2011-2012 Performing Arts Series was named the “Best Downtown Event Series” by the North Carolina Main Street Center.